dadadom/garden/docs/using-garden/modules.md

 ### Container Module

 Below is the configuration for a simple container module.
-Here we're assuming that the the Dockerfile and source files are in the same directory as the `garden.yml` file.
+Here we're assuming that the Dockerfile and source files are in the same directory as the `garden.yml` file.

 ```yaml
 kind: Module